-Expeditions 309 and 312 are the second and third scientific ocean drilling cruises in a multiphase mission to Site 1256 to recover, for the first time, a complete section of the upper oceanic crust from extrusive lavas down through the dikes and into the uppermost gabbros.
-Expedition 309, Superfast Spreading Rate Crust 2, successfully deepened Hole 1256D (6.736°N, 91.934°W) by 503 m to a total depth of 1255.1 mbsf (1005.1 msb).
+Expeditions 309 and 312 were the second and third scientific ocean drilling cruises in a multiphase mission to Site 1256 to recover, for the first time, a complete section of the upper oceanic crust from extrusive lavas down through the dikes and into the uppermost gabbros.
+During Expedition 309, Superfast Spreading Rate Crust 2, Hole 1256D (6.736°N, 91.934°W) was successfully deepened by 503 m to a total depth of 1255.1 mbsf (1005.1 msb).
 At the end of Expedition 309, Hole 1256D had penetrated a total of >800 m of extrusive lavas and entered a region dominated by intrusive rocks.
 Following the completion of a comprehensive wireline logging program, the hole was successfully exited and left clear of equipment with only minor unconsolidated fill at the bottom of the hole.

 Expedition 309 (July-August 2005) was followed closely by Expedition 312, Superfast Spreading Rate Crust 3 (November-December 2005).
-Expedition 312 deepened Hole 1256D by 252.0 m to 1507.1 mbsf (1257.1 msb), successfully achieving the main goal of the Superfast Spreading Crust mission, penetration through lavas and dikes into gabbros.
-The hole now extends through the 345.7 m thick sheeted dike complex and

-100.5 m into gabbroic rocks.
+During Expedition 312, Hole 1256D was deepened by 252.0 m to 1507.1 mbsf (1257.1 msb), successfully achieving the main goal of the Superfast Spreading Crust mission, penetration through lavas and dikes into gabbros.
+The hole now extends through the 345.7 m thick sheeted dike complex and 100.5 m into gabbroic rocks.
 The latter were first encountered at 1406.6 mbsf, near the middle of the depth range predicted from geophysical observations.
 A complete suite of wireline logging including a VSP was carried out, and the hole remains clear and open for future drilling deeper into the plutonic foundation of the crust.

-The principal achievements of Expeditions 309 and 312 are as follows:
+The principal achievements of Expedition 309/312 are as follows (Table T1):